← Back to Home

 Run baseline tests on current designs to establish benchmarks for future improvements.
 Add competitive benchmarking for flows where you compete directly with known rivals.

-Schedule 30-minute readouts showing three key outputs: lowest-scoring psychology dimension, top recommended fix, and one A/B comparison result.
+Schedule 30-minute readouts showing 3 key outputs: lowest-scoring psychology dimension, top recommended fix, and 1 A/B comparison result.
 This builds team familiarity with interpreting predictive insights.

 Workflow Integration